georgethebeatle/diycontainers/README.md

 nobody
 ```

 Interesting.
 If you run this on the host you are going to get `vagrant` as the user name.
 What happened is that we created a new user namespace, but did not initialize it.
-That's why we are nobody.
+That's why we are 'nobody'.
 User namespaces are a bit different from the others.
 They are the only type of namespace that you can unshare as an unprivileged user (that's the whole point).
 The cool thing about running in a user namespace is that you can be `root` (uid 0) inside the namespace, but `vagrant` (uid 1000) in the parent user namespace.
 This way you have privileges only in the container.
 This is achieved by the so called user mappings.
 User mappings need to be written immediately after the user namespace is unshared.
-They are writen to a special file with path `/proc/<pid>/uid_map`.
-This is a file in the procfs.
-This filesystem keeps a directory for each running process.
+They are written to a special file with path `/proc/<pid>/uid_map`.
+This yet another virtual file in the procfs.
+The procfs keeps a directory for each running process.
 The name of the directory is the same as the process pid as shown by `ps`.
 So let's find out the pid of our container.
 Run this on the host:

 ```
 $ ps auxf | grep -A1 [u]nshare